jorgebucaran/hyperapp/README.md

 [JSX]: https://facebook.github.io/react/docs/introducing-jsx.html
 [CDN]: https://unpkg.com/hyperapp

+* **Minimal**: HyperApp was born out of the attempt to do more with less.
+We have aggressively minimized the concepts you need to understand while remaining on par with what other frameworks can do.
-* **Declarative**: HyperApp's design is based on the [Elm Architecture].
+* **Functional**: HyperApp's design is based on the [Elm Architecture].
 Create scalable browser-based applications using a functional paradigm.
 The twist is you don't have to learn a new language.
-* **Stateless components**: Build complex user interfaces using pure functions.
-Stateless components are framework agnostic, predictable and easy to debug.
 * **Batteries-included**: Out of the box, HyperApp combines state management with a Virtual DOM engine that supports keyed updates & lifecycle events — all with no dependencies.

 [Get started with HyperApp](/docs/getting-started.md)